tcrurav/SpringGraphQL/README.md

 If everything went well you can now try your backend using GraphiQL accessing through a web browser as you can see in the images below:

+Query to show all bicycles:

 ![alt text](https://github.com/tcrurav/SpringGraphQL/blob/master/screenshots/screenshot-query.png)

+Mutation to add a new bicycle:

 ![alt text](https://github.com/tcrurav/SpringGraphQL/blob/master/screenshots/screenshot-mutation.png)

+Query to show all bicycles now shows the new created bicycle:

 ![alt text](https://github.com/tcrurav/SpringGraphQL/blob/master/screenshots/screenshot-last_query.png)